dora-team/fourkeys/METRICS.md

 ### Calculating the bucket ###
 ![Image of chart from the Four Keys dashboard, showing the time to restore.](images/time_to_restore.png)

+We remove the daily aggregation and bucket the overall median according to the DORA research.

 ```sql
 SELECT
 CASE WHEN med_time_to_resolve < 24  then "One day"